-This project explores the possibilities of Artificial Intelligence in a context of bio-semiotics.
+Bird Language is a project exploring the possibilities of Artificial Intelligence within the context of bio-semiotics.
 I was interested in the language of birds because it offers in several aspects the nearest analogy to human language and, probably, the imitation of the birds' language was the basis for the human language evolution.

 The project is inspired by the ideas of Noam Chomsky about innate linguistic structures - universal grammar - typical for both human language and animals and birds sign systems.
 The experience with machine learning and text demonstrates that AI captures this universal grammar by statistically extracting the patterns of language, therefore, in the case of the birds' language, machine learning can distinguish peculiar "birds morphemes" - semantic elements, and form from these elements a certain utterance.

-Within the framework of the project, I trained a neural network on the sounds of nightingales and created a situation of communication between non-human agents: birds and AI.
-This is a metaphor of communication between natural and technological where a human is something unnecessary.
+In the first stage of the project, we trained a neural network on the sounds of nightingales to create communication between non-human agents: birds and Artificial Intelligence.

-The second stage of the project is a creation of a machine learning translator from birds' language to human language.
+The second stage of the project is a creation of an AI-translator from bird language to human language.

 At this stage we are working in collaboration with scientists: ornithologists and Artificial Intelligence experts.